mfmiller7/MultipleBites/README.md

 # Grinder Grader

-My dad loves the concept of "One Bite Pizza" and wants me to build a website for him to be able to rate sandwiches, so that's my goal.
+My dad loves the concept of "One Bite Pizza" and wanted me to build a website for him to be able to rate sandwiches.

 ## Running the Deployed Version